DINA-Web/DINA-Web.github.io/pages/en/consortium/members.md

 Networking and open use of collection information is the core of the Übersee-Museum's digital strategy.

-## Senckenberg Society for Nature Research
+## Senckenberg – Leibniz Institution for Biodiversity and Earth System Research
 <img width="50%" alt="Logo Senckenberg" src="{{ '/assets/theme/images/logo-senckenberg.png' | relative_url }}" class="img-fluid">
-The Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN) was founded in 1817 by local citizens in Frankfurt under the name Senckenbergische Naturforschende Gesellschaft, which translates to Senckenberg Society for Nature Research.
+The Senckenberg – Leibniz Institution for Biodiversity and Earth System Research ("Senckenberg Gesellschaft für Naturforschung" - SGN) was founded in 1817 by local citizens in Frankfurt under the name Senckenbergische Naturforschende Gesellschaft, which translates to Senckenberg Society for Nature Research.
 Today, it is one of the most important research institutions in the field of biodiversity and, with the Frankfurt museum, one of the largest natural history museums in Europe.
 The SGN serves as the supporting body for seven research institutes and three natural history museums.

 With more than 45 million specimens, Senckenberg maintains the largest natural history collection in Germany.
 Its statutory obligations include "maintaining and developing collections as 'archives of nature' and making them available to science as a research infrastructure."